TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Conclusions and Future works

 \section{Conclusions and Future works}

 Telegram has gained significant popularity in recent years.
 As a result, it is crucial to study and understand the activity taking place on the platform.

 In this work, we present the TGDataset~\cite{TGDatasetRepo}, a collection of more than 120,000 public Telegram channels that, to the best of our knowledge, is the largest collection of channels publicly available.
-After characterizing the main quantitative aspect of the TGDaset, we performed language detection to understand which are the most popular languages on the dataset.
+After characterizing the main quantitative aspect of the TGDataset, we performed language detection to understand which are the most popular languages on the dataset.
 Then, we investigate the main topics covered by the English channels.
-Other than the dataset, we released as open source the script we used to analyze it and the labeling we obtain (language and topic of the channels).
+Additionally, we publicly released the script we used to analyze it and the labeling we obtained (language and topic of the channels).
 In this paper, we investigate a few possible use cases in which our dataset can be extremely useful.
-In particular, our preliminary study of the TGDaset revealed the presence on Telegram of channels used to spread questionable content and conspiracy theories.
+In particular, our preliminary study of the TGDataset revealed some Telegram channels spread questionable content and conspiracy theories.
 Moreover, we observed the presence of several borderline activities and channels dealing with dubious ethical content.
-With the release of the TGDataset, we aim to provide a valuable resource to researchers that enable further investigation into these areas leading to a more refined understanding of Telegram and helping to mitigate potential risks to users.
+With the release of the TGDataset, we aim to provide a valuable resource to researchers that enables further investigation into these areas, leading to a more refined understanding of Telegram and helping to mitigate potential risks to users.

 As future work, we plan to continue running our data collector and further enlarge the TGDataset, releasing new versions of the dataset at regular intervals of time.
 Moreover, we intend to overcome the actual limitations by recording channel updates (channel's name, subscribers, and description), adding to the list of channels to monitor also those referenced by link, inserting the possibility to add new seed channels, and collecting replies to messages.